Ref34t/php-ai-client/README.md

     ->generateText();
 ```

-### Text generation with multiple candidates using any model
+### Text generation with multiple candidates using any compatible model

 ```php
 use WordPress\AiClient\AiClient;